ant-chi/b12_capstone/index.md

 ## 6&nbsp;&nbsp;&nbsp;&nbsp;Conclusion <a name="conclusion"></a>
 In this paper, we outline several issues with current fire mapping methods used by federal agencies that lead to inefficient, inconsistent, and incomplete results.
 Using data collected from Northern Californian wildfires, we demonstrate how supervised machine learning classifiers can be a viable alternative to current mapping methods.
 Our models work best for fires in non-winter months that occur in forested or mixed land cover environments and are able to accurately identify unburned areas and map burn severities.
+By using machine learning models to produce burn severity maps, we can produce maps without any human influence in a fraction of the time.
 Our work serves as a strong starting point for further research on mapping and analyzing wildfires with machine learning.

 ## 7&nbsp;&nbsp;&nbsp;&nbsp;References <a name="references"></a>
 1. **[Observed Impacts of Anthropogenic Climate Change on Wildfire in California](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019EF001210) (2019)**